 Neonatal sepsis is a widespread issue worldwide, and the current standard treatments are becoming less effective due to the combined challenge of high mortality rates and increasing antimicrobial resistance.

 There is a need to conduct pragmatic trials that can provide valuable insights for managing neonatal infections in low and middle-income countries.
-Platform trials offer the most efficient design: these trials support adaptations and other necessary modifications to improve clinical practices and enhance the evidence base for neonatal infection management.
+Adaptive trials offer the most efficient design: these trials support adaptations and other necessary modifications to improve clinical practices and enhance the evidence base for neonatal infection management.

 Severe Neonatal Infection Adaptive Platform trials in Africa